-Although I love the biological sciences, I never really left programming behind–at least in my mind.
-In 2007, I started working on GPGPU programming, and obtained IEEE Certified Software Development Professional (CSDP) in 2010.
+Although I loved the biological sciences, I never really left programming behind–at least in my mind.
+After looking for work and always rejected, I decided in 2007 to “buff up” and started studying GPGPU programming and obtained IEEE Certified Software Development Professional (CSDP) in 2010, in the false hopes of trying to fine work.
 In 2010 I wrote Waste, an emulator for an NVIDIA PTX machine.
 In 2015, I started Campy, a compiler and runtime for GPGPU programming for C#.
 In 2018, I started Piggy, a program transformation system, and Antlrvsix, an Antlr grammar editor extension.
-While it may seem all unrelated, my goal is to write a transformation system to translate one language into another without loss of semantics, multiple ways, with reverse engineering.
-The reason has only been too painfully demonstrated to me…
+Unfortunately, in all years, I was always rejected when applying for work.

 You can contact me at “kenneth dot domino at-sign domemtech dot com”.